Home improvement loans

 refitting a kitchen or bathroom.

-Making these changes to your property can boost its value and also make it more enjoyable to live in.
+Making these changes to your property can boost its value.
+It can also make it nicer to live in.

-You’ll need sufficient equity in your property if you want to remortgage for home improvements.
+You’ll need enough equity in your property if you want to remortgage for home improvements.

-Equity is the word used to describe how much of your home you own.
+Equity refers to how much of your home you own.

-It’s the difference between the amount you owe on your mortgage and the value of your home, plus any other loans secured on your home.
+It’s the difference between the amount you owe on your mortgage and the value of your home.
+Plus any other loans you have on your home.

-If you bought your home with a 15% deposit then you’d have 15% equity.
+You'll have 15% equity if you bought your home with a 15% deposit.

-The amount of equity you have will increase as you repay your mortgage.
+The amount of equity you have will go up as you repay your mortgage.

-If the value of your property goes up your equity will increase as well.
+If the value of your property goes up your equity will increase too.

-A remortgage is when you switch your existing mortgage deal to another one.
+A remortgage is when you switch your current mortgage deal to another one.

 This can be with a different lender, if you choose.

-If you want to remortgage to release equity, you’ll need to remortgage for a higher amount than you already owe on your mortgage.
+If you want to remortgage to release equity, you’ll need to remortgage for more than you already owe on your mortgage.

 Your current mortgage of £100,000 will be paid off and you’ll get £20,000 in cash.